Magnetic dipole moments of bottom-charm baryons in light-cone QCD: The LCSR for magnetic dipole moments of the baryons

-As one can be seen from Eq. (\ref{edmn05}), there are different Lorentz structures.
-Among them, we choose $\eslash\qslash$ which includes the magnetic dipole moment form factor $F_1(Q^2=0)+F_2(Q^2=0)$.
-As a result, the hadronic representation of the correlation function, the magnetic dipole moment for spin-$\frac{1}{2}$ $B_{bc}$ baryons can be written as:
+We observe that Eq. (\ref{edmn05}) includes different Lorentz structures.
+To identify the magnetic dipole moment of bottom-charm baryons from Eq. (\ref{edmn05}) we choose the structure $\eslash\qslash$.
+The reason why we give priority to this structure is that it includes more powers of momentum, which shows the best convergence of the operator product expansion, and therefore causes a more reliable determination of the magnetic dipole moment of bottom-charm baryons.
+As a result, the hadronic representation of the correlation function, the magnetic dipole moment for spin-1/2 $B^{(\prime)}_{bc}$ baryons can be written as:

 The second representation of the correlation function, the QCD side, is obtained by explicit use of the interpolating currents to the correlation functions.
 Then the corresponding quark fields are contracted via Wick's theorem and the desired results are obtained.
-As a result of the above procedures, the QCD representation of the correlation functions is obtained as follows:
+After performing the above manipulations, the QCD side of the correlation functions is gained as:

 where $\tilde S_{Q(q)}^{ij}(x) = CS_{Q(q)}^{{ij}^T}(x)C$ and, $S_q^{ij}(x)$ and $S_Q^{ij}(x)$ are the light and heavy quark propagators, respectively.
 The light and heavy quark propagators are written as~\cite{Yang:1993bp,Belyaev:1985wza},